|SIYE Time:10:48 on 25th May 2018|

 You are now in the cottage where I did my secret research.
 The cottage, in fact, the whole island, is an heirloom that Uncle Alphard left to me.

 You were right, it wasn't a good idea to get involved with the Dark Lord.
 Lately, I have experienced very disturbing things.
 I always thought the Dark Lord was fighting for our ideas.
 However, when he recently required Kreacher to help him on one of his missions, it became clear to me that he is pursuing his own goals.
 In search of ways to become immortal, he made Horcruxes.
 If you don't know what a Horcrux is, feel free to check out the bookshelf in the cottage for books on the subject.
 It's the most disgusting kind of black magic I've ever heard of.
 I'm sure the Dark Lord made at least two Horcruxes.
-The one, a medallion once belonged to Salazar Slytherin, Kreacher had to hide for the Dark Lord in a grave by the sea.
+The one, a medallion once belonged to Salazar Slytherin, Kreacher had to hide for the Dark Lord in a cave by the sea.
 I’m going to attempt retrieving and destroying it this evening with the help of Kreacher.
 I'm not sure if I'll survive this venture if the Dark Lord ever finds out about it.
 I suspect the Dark Lord gave another Horcrux to Bellatrix Lestrange.
 A few weeks ago, after drinking too much at a victory party, she bragged how much the Dark Lord trusts her, that he has even entrusted her with one of his treasures for safekeeping.
 I don't think she really knows what she's hiding for him.

 Anyway, I think these things are too important to be forgotten if I don't survive my mission tonight.
 I hope my knowledge is in good hands with you.